Skip to content

 Level 3: Bruiser's Might

-Additionally, while you aren't wearing Medium or Heavy armour, you gain the following benefits:
+Your body itself has become a weapon, while you aren't wearing Medium or Heavy armour, you gain the following benefits:

 Bonus Unarmed Strike You can make an Unarmed Strike as a Bonus Action.